simonyuen1999/ezapp2/README.md

 # ezapp2
-ezapp2 with Python CDK and Lambda
+ezapp2 with Python CDK, Lambda, and API Gateway
 =======

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+This is a project for CDK development with Python.

+Note: 'cdk' command is node.js CLI program.
+Make sure the current directory does not have package.json file and node_modules directory.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.